Clinical engineering is reshaping digital healthcare

 Managing a complex environment

-CE’s capacity to manage the operations of highly complex and vital healthcare environments is demonstrated by (eICUs), also referred to as tele-ICUs.
+CE’s capacity to manage the operations of highly complex and vital healthcare environments is demonstrated by electronic intensive care units (eICUs), also referred to as tele-ICUs.
 These are able to:

 - Provide care to patients in multiple facilities simultaneously